 After you complete the cell configuration, you can perform the following optional steps on the storage cell:

 Add the storage cell to the Exadata Cell realm.

-Configure security on the Oracle Exadata Storage Server grid disks, as described in Configuring Security for Oracle Exadata System Software.
+Configure security on the Oracle Exadata Storage Server grid disks, as described in Configuring Security for Oracle Exadata Storage Server Software.